Transparency and Your Birth Plan

 When it comes to your birth plan, honesty rules.

-Screening for GBS happens between the 35th and 37th weeks of pregnancy.
+Screening for GBS is recommended between the 36th and 37th weeks of pregnancy.
 If you test positive, your doctor will give you antibiotics during labor to reduce the odds of passing the bacteria to your baby.

 If you test Rh positive, you’re in the clear.
 Your doctor may give you an Rh immune globulin injection that can help you carry and deliver your baby safely.